 At the end of that week, it’s time to plant out all your starts into the garden or use the leaves fresh for cooking.
 If using, go ahead and remove the new growth just above your original cut.

 To plant, you’ll need some good quality potting soil or an available garden bed.
+Root Pouch grow bags are a great choice for a viable planting area.
 The soil needs to be well-draining but should hold onto some moisture, as your onions are accustomed to a lot of water now.

 I blended two types of potting mix.
 One of them is a seed-starting mix, packed full of worm castings and other great material, but finer in particle size.
 The other one is a raised bed mix that has a lot of larger bits of wood or compost in it and some composted manure.
 The wood bits hold on to extra moisture, keeping the soil damp for longer during warm weather.